About the Billing Process

 If your primary insurance has paid on the claim, then any supplemental insurance you have can be billed.
 If the service provider is billing insurance for you, then simply file the insurance payment form in the correct provider folder or divider as your record.

 However, if you must submit the claim with your secondary insurance, it’s important to make a photocopy of the EOB form and the provider bill.
 Write on the copies your supplemental identification number, then mail both the EOB form and the itemized bill to the insurance company.
-Please note: Some insurance companies require their own claim form also be included.
+Please note: Some insurance companies require their claim form also be included.
 Follow your insurance company’s procedures.

 When each provider charge has been paid by your insurance, and there is no remaining balance due, mark the bill as paid.
 File together the provider statement, the EOB form and the other insurance determination of benefits form in the proper folder or divider.